MobileID-Strong-Authentication/mobileid-client-java/README.md

 3. [Configure the Mobile ID client for your specific use case](docs/configure-the-client.md)
 4. Use the Mobile ID client, either [programmatically](docs/use-the-client-programmatically.md) or from the [command line](docs/use-the-client-via-cli.md)
 5. Learn about the code and the overall architecture of the client.
-See the [ARCHITECTURE.md](ARCHITECTURE.md) file.
+See the [ARCHITECTURE.md](ARCHITECTURE.md) file
+6. [Troubleshoot](/docs/troubleshooting.md) your code and solve the most common problems

 ## Quick examples